EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

-1. What method will you use to remind yourselves of meetings (a shared calendar?)
+1. What method will you use to remind yourselves of meetings (a shared calendar?) <br>
 We will message the day before and day of to confirm a meeting
-1. How will your team go about changing or adding meeting times?
+2. How will your team go about changing or adding meeting times? <br>
 We will message in the discord and discuss
-1. What's the preferred format for meetings (face-to-face or virtually)?
+3. What's the preferred format for meetings (face-to-face or virtually)? <br>
 Virtually
-1. Are there any other procedures that your team feels are necessary?
+4. Are there any other procedures that your team feels are necessary? <br>
 Not at the moment

 ## Roles & Responsibilities